sergiocollado/potpourri/Notes_on_protocols/Notes_on_2G_GSM_Global_System_for_Mobiles.md

 Also based upon the measurement report, the BSC decides at what power this mobile station is going to transmit towards the base station and at what power, the BTS is going to transmit towards the mobile station, so that this does not cause interference to the mobile stations that are there in the neighboring cells and which are using the same channels.

+### Network Subsystem (NSS)

+The network subsystem consists of the MSC and its associated databases.
+And the main purpose of the NSS is to perform the switching and routing of the call, for example, this mobile station is calling someone in the PSTN network, then the NSS would route the call of this mobile station to the PSTN (Public Switching Telephone Network) network.Similarly, this mobile station may roam from one BTS to another BTS.
+So the NSS keeps track of the current location of the mobile station in the mobile network, so that if there is an incoming call for this mobile station, this mobile station may be paged or it may be informed about that incoming call.